oxsecurity/megalinter/docs/descriptors/scala_scalafix.md

     Relative filenames persisted in the Semantic DB are absolutized by the sourceroot.
 Defaults to current working directory if not provided.

+  --semanticdb-targetroots [<path> ...] (default: [])
+    Absolute paths passed to semanticdb with -P:semanticdb:targetroot:<path>.
+Used to locate semanticdb files.
+By default, Scalafix will try to locate semanticdb files in the classpath

   --auto-classpath
     If set, automatically infer the --classpath flag by scanning for directories with META-INF/semanticdb